-Donald Trump’s Approval Ratings Remain Steady, Despite The Worst Week Of His Presidency
+Donald Trump’s Approval Ratings Remain Steady Despite The Worst Week Of His Presidency

 Donald Trump’s approval ratings remain steady, despite the previous week being arguably the words in his presidency, NBC News is reporting.

 This past week saw the conviction of former Trump campaign manager Paul Manafort on eight criminal counts.
 Further, his former attorney, Michael Cohen, pleaded guilty to multiple criminal charges.
-Both Manafort’s and Cohen’s legal developments could spell doom for the 45th president, and by some measures his days may even be numbered.
+Both Manafort’s and Cohen’s legal developments could spell doom for the 45th president, and by some measures, his days may even be numbered.

 Nevertheless, throughout the storm of bad news for the president, his approval ratings have remained steady.